-Renewal periods should be considered in determining the useful life if the department plans to seek a renewal and the anticipated costs of the renewal are nominal in relation to the level of service capacity expected to be obtained through the renewal.
-Otherwise, the department must account for the renewal as a replacement of the old intangible asset with a new intangible asset.
+Renewal periods should be considered in determining the estimated useful life of the intangible asset if the agency/department plans to seek a renewal and the anticipated costs of the renewal are nominal in relation to the level of service capacity expected to be obtained through the renewal.
+Otherwise, the agency/department must account for the renewal as a replacement of the old intangible asset with a new intangible asset.